warshmellow/warshmellow-server-bootcamp/README.md

 ## Nginx
 ### Worker Model
 ### How a Worker handles multiple requests as non-blocking
+Recall that the Nginx worker runs in a single thread and does not fork any new thread.
+So concurrency would be entirely due to context switches.
+OpenResty knows to swap to a new task when it hits a specific call to lua-socket.
+Upon doing so (usually this is a call to an external database or API), it knows it has to wait and it switches.
+Once the socket gets a response back to OpenResty it'll know to switch back.

 ### lua code cache and Worker-local cache
+nginx.conf has a setting boolean lua code cache.
+Basically when OpenResty starts, it runs all the modules.
+If lua code cache is on, it caches each environment after each of the modules have run.
+So if at module top-level you have a table holding something, it'll stay there in the environment when actual module methods are called.
+It can even be changed!
+You can see how this is a way to implement a simple worker-local cache.

+Exercise: Implement a cached table in a module that lazily expires every minute.
+Exercise: Implement a cache with Google Guava's Cache's semantics

 ## HTTP Requests
 ### HTTP Verbs